rosbacke/cykeldator/readme.txt

 Will need a number of 'clock-domains'.
 Within a clock domain it should suffice with a 1 stage queue between modules.
 Between domains, there will be a need for buffering/interpolation.

+Interrupt helpers:
+- Set up each interrupt with a specific interrupt level.
+- Define a class which list a number interrupts that can access it.
+It calculates a maximum priority level to use for protection.

+- Create 'covers'.
+Name ISR that do the locking and generate code from that.
+Runtime will check that the correct ISR is running of fail.
+Cover and then restore mask given ISR priority.
+- Wildcard covers will fail if incoming BASEPRI is to high.
+Othervise store current pri, protect and restore prev runtime value.